-Stress and anxiety can be best treated by practicing mindfulness and meditation, and if you haven’t tried it already, now’s the time to do it yourself and include your little one too.
-Being mindful can help you (and your kid) feel more in control of your emotions and can help tackle anxiety attacks better.
+Stress and anxiety can be best treated by practicing mindfulness and meditation.
+If you haven’t tried it already, now’s the time to do it yourself and include your little one too.
+Being mindful can help you (and your kid) feel more in control of your emotions.
+It can help tackle anxiety attacks better.
 If you’re a religious person prayer can help overcome some anxiety as well.
 There are many studies that support this theory.

 Children will experience anxiety and like I said before it can become a big part of their lives.
-Practicing some of these tips may be extremely helpful in giving your child the necessary tools to help them overcome anxiety and panic.
-However, if you feel that it becomes to much or there might be other underlying issues going on with your child, make sure and speak to your child’s pediatrician about your concerns.
+Practicing some of these tips may be extremely helpful for your child.
+Giving them necessary tools to help them overcome anxiety and panic.
+However, if you feel that it becomes too much or there might be other underlying issues going on with your child, make sure and speak to your child’s pediatrician about your concerns.